ariez-xyz/clemont/README.md

 ### Docker

-For easy experimentation with all backends including BDD and SNN, use the provided Docker container:
+For easy experimentation with all backends including BDD, use the provided Docker container:

 ```bash
 # Build the Docker image (may take a few minutes)